Wychavon Advisory Panels

-We’re looking for nine people to become co-opted members of our three advisory panels - Localism and Community Funding, Rural Communities and Economy, and Town Regeneration and Economy.
+We’re looking for nine people to become co-opted members of our three advisory panels.
 It’s a great opportunity to get involved with your local council and help influence some of our work and decisions.

 What do the advisory panels do?

 All three panels provide advice to the council’s decision-making Executive Board and help guide policy development.
 Each Panel meets around six times a year.
 A summary of their main areas of responsibility and their usual meetings times is provided below:

 - Communities and Funding Advisory Panel: provides advice and policy development support on community leadership and engagement, community funding issues and the community rights contained within the Localism Act 2011.
 Usually meets on a Monday at 2.30 pm.

 - Rural Matters Advisory Panel: provides advice and policy development support on rural matters relevant to the district, including rural housing, community transport, rural crime and development of the rural economy.
 Usually meets on a Wednesday at 4 pm.

 - Town centres Advisory Panel: provides advice and policy development support on matters relevant to the district’s three towns, including town centre master planning, revitalisation and investment.
 Usually meets on a Monday at 10.30 am.